 Uploading contacts and getting started is easy peasy.
 All you need can be previewed at a glance.
 They don’t play hide-and-seek with features.
 The interface loads fast and I have to say they’ve got a bit more color than Mailchimp.
 Moving from point A to B is a breeze.

 The only limitation is the functionality.
 But hey, that’s the whole point with ConvertKit.
 Sign up subscribers, and email them.
 Period.

 Another downfall is that you need an email list to get started.
 As in its part of their approval process.

 Mailchimp provides you with an easy to understand the environment.
-It has a drag and drop features.
+It has drag and drop features.
 With the help of an editor, you can easily add or remove elements.
 If some styling changes go wrong, don’t worry, it’s got the undo button!

 The setup and getting started is a breeze.
 Navigation is on point with a sleek UI.
 You’re also able to see everything at a glance and start your campaign on the get-go.

 If you have used tools like MailerLite, then you’ll be fine and dandy here.

 Winner: Tie.
 Both platforms are big on usability and simplicity.
-Sleek designs and easy navigations.
+Sleek designs and easy navigation.
 Basically, you hit the ground running.
 No learning curve.

 Importing your list is pretty easy with ConvertKit.